dylanwooters/typescript-rest-fireauth/README.md

   }
   ```

-Optional: If you added the `DecodedToken` as a property on your controller method argument, it will be loaded with the [decoded Firebase ID token](https://firebase.google.com/docs/reference/admin/node/admin.auth.DecodedIdToken) for the current request.
+Optional: If you added the `DecodedToken` as a property on your controller, it will be loaded with the [decoded Firebase ID token](https://firebase.google.com/docs/reference/admin/node/admin.auth.DecodedIdToken) for the current request.

   ```